It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

-Like apples, oranges are also rich in antioxidants; such as carotenoids, flavonoids, and ascorbic acid.
+Like apple juice, orange juice id also rich in antioxidants; such as carotenoids, flavonoids, and ascorbic acid.
 Antioxidants help to protect your body from damage caused by oxidation.

 Supermarket orange juices are often enriched with calcium and vitamin D. Which isn’t necessarily a bad thing is you are actually looking to supplement your Calcium and Vitamin D intake, although it’s always best to get these nutrients from their natural source.

 Both apple juice and orange juice have a similar amount of calories per volume, undiluted.
 This is mainly due to their natural amount of sugar content.
 High sugar content is worth taking into consideration when thinking about tooth decay.